brettkoonce/nltk/web/dev/python3porting.rst

 ----------------------

 NLTK test suite is mostly doctest-based.
 Most usual rules apply to porting doctests code.
-But ther are some issues that make the process harder, so in order to make doctests work under Python 2.x and Python 3.x extra tricks are needed.
+But there are some issues that make the process harder, so in order to make doctests work under Python 2.x and Python 3.x extra tricks are needed.